 Now to make a powerful transition in your golf swing from your backswing to your downswing you should transfer your weight from your back foot to your front foot.

-A great way I have found to do this is to initiate the downswing by moving the front knee towards the target.
+A great way I have found to do this is to initiate the downswing by moving the front knee toward the target.

 However, it’s a good idea when doing this to try and keep the back knee where it was in the backswing because this knee separation creates a lag in the downswing, which helps to create the late hit that every golfer wants because it gives longer golf drives!